Goodlife Vans Logo

 Purchase & Delivery

-What is the difference of the module for the long wheelbase vs. for the short wheelbase?
+What is the difference between the ONE module for the long wheelbase and the short wheelbase?

-The long wheelbase has a seating element or box measuring 38h x 40b x 30l in addition.
-There is a larger closet with 2 doors behind the driver's seat.
-The floor panel is in three parts for convenient installation and removal.
+The long wheelbase has an additional seating element or box measuring 38h x 40w x 30l.
+There is a larger wardrobe with 2 doors behind the driver's seat.
+The floor plate is in three parts for convenient installation and removal.

-Can I take a module from the short wheelbase to the long wheelbase or vice versa?
+Can I take a ONE module from the short wheelbase to the long wheelbase or vice versa?

-Yes, that is possible in principle.
-You only need a new base plate.
-If you change from the lR to the kR, you need a smaller cabinet.
+Yes, that is basically possible.
+You just need a new base plate.
+If you switch from the lR to the kR, you will need a smaller cabinet.

-Are the modules also available in other colours?
+Is the ONE module also available in other colors?

-Yes, you can freely design the module (the carcasses, the countertop, the kitchen backsplash and the floor) in any color.
-There are different furniture colors and wood decors for extra charge.
+Yes, you can freely design the module (the bodies, the work surface, the kitchen back wall and the floor) in any color.
+There are various furniture colors and wood decors available for an additional charge.

 Which wood do you use and why?

-The Modul One is made of birch multiplex wood with a thickness of 15mm.
+In Modul One, birch multiplex wood with a thickness of 15 mm is used.
 The panels are coated with HPL decors from Egger.
-If desired, Fenix or even real wood veneer can be processed.
+Fenix or even real wood veneer can also be used on request.

-In the conventional camper equipment one finds MDF, multiplex from birch and poplar or plates from composite materials.
+In conventional camper conversions you will find MDF, multiplex made of birch and poplar or panels made of composite materials.
 Each material has advantages and disadvantages.
-Here it is important to illuminate why manufacturers choose certain materials and what is actually important to you.
-In addition to the carrier boards, there are various coatings, which then come in a wide variety of decorations.
+It is important to explain why manufacturers choose certain materials and what is actually important for you.
+In addition to the carrier panels, there are various coatings that come in a wide variety of decorations.

-In the case of mobile homes, the focus is often on weight.
-Contrary to the marketing, this is not really about saving fuel, but quite simply about the permissible total weight of your vehicle.
+When it comes to motorhomes, the issue of weight is often the main focus.
+Contrary to marketing, this is not really about saving fuel, but rather about the permissible total weight of your vehicle.
 It is also clear that light does not necessarily mean stable and durable.
-The permissible total weight is so crucial because most users only have a driving license up to 3.5t, or for tax/toll etc. reasons they need a vehicle up to 3.5t. reasons prefer a vehicle up to 3.5t.
-The lightweight issue is therefore especially important for fully and partially integrated vehicles, as they quickly scratch this weight limit.
+The permissible total weight is so crucial because most users only have a driving license for up to 3.5t, or prefer a vehicle up to 3.5t for tax/toll reasons etc. The issue of lightweight construction is therefore of the utmost importance, especially for fully and partially integrated vehicles, as these quickly reach this weight limit.

-With our module you have no problem with the permissible total weight and also not with the payload.
-It is therefore perfectly clear that we have chosen the materials that stand for the best stability and durability.
+With our module, you won't have any problems with the permissible total weight or the payload.
+It is therefore perfectly clear that we have chosen materials that offer the best stability and durability.

-MDF - Medium density fiberboard is made of shredded wood that is glued and pressed into boards.
-It has a higher bending and breaking strength than, for example, particleboard.
-If MDF is processed with screws, the screws can lose their secure hold in the material due to vibrations.
-Therefore, it is important to work with high-quality furniture connectors that are milled into the boards when using such materials.
-The higher quality alternative to MDF is a CDF - this is a high density fiberboard, which has a higher density.
+MDF - medium density fiberboard is made of shredded wood that is glued and pressed into panels.
+It has a higher bending and breaking strength than, for example, chipboard.
+If MDF is screwed together, the screws can lose their secure hold in the material due to vibrations.
+It is therefore important to work with such materials using high-quality furniture connectors that are milled into the panels.
+The higher-quality alternative to MDF is CDF - this is a high-density fiberboard that has a higher density.

-Multiplex Birch/Poplar - Multiplex boards are veneer plywood boards, which consist of equally thick layers of glued veneer.
-If the top and bottom surfaces are also coated with a phenolic resin, it is referred to as a screen-printed board.
+Multiplex birch/poplar – Multiplex panels are veneer plywood panels that consist of equally thick layers of glued veneer.
+If the top and bottom are additionally coated with a phenolic resin, it is called a screen-printed panel.

 Screw connections hold much better in multiplex boards than in MDF.
-Birch multiplex is also glued in a waterproof manner and is therefore particularly suitable for floor panels.
-Poplar multiplex is much lighter than birch, but it is also quite a bit softer, which has an unfavorable effect on stability and screw connections.
-We use poplar multiplex for the components where we can save weight and where we do not need the stability of a birch multiplex panel.
+Birch multiplex is also glued in a waterproof manner and is therefore particularly suitable for the base plate.
+Poplar multiplex is much lighter than birch, but it is also quite a bit softer, which has a negative effect on the stability and screw connections.
+We use poplar multiplex for components where we can save weight and where we do not need the stability of a birch multiplex board.

-Composite panels - These are made either from hollow sections or with foam fillings.
-The result is very light panels, but the processing only makes sense for certain quantities, as the edge design in particular is complex.
-These panels are hardly ever used by smaller bodybuilders.
-For fully and partially integrated vehicles, however, they are now the norm, since only with such panels can the weight be kept below the 3.5 t mark.
-In terms of load-bearing strength, indoor climate, eco-balance and longevity of the hinges, these panels are rather modest.
+Composite panels - These are made either from hollow profiles or with foam fillings.
+Although they produce very light panels, processing them only makes sense for certain quantities, as the edge design in particular is complex.
+These panels are rarely used by smaller builders.
+They are now the norm for fully and partially integrated vehicles, as only with such panels can the weight be kept under 3.5 t.
+In terms of load-bearing capacity, indoor climate, ecological balance and durability of the hinges, these panels are rather modest.

 How many people can travel on the bus?

-- 3 persons (driver seat and passenger double bench seat)
+• 3 people (driver's seat and passenger double seat)

-- 3 persons (driver seat, passenger seat, optional TÜV-approved seat from Schnierle rear)
+• 3 people (driver's seat, passenger seat, optional TÜV-approved seat from Schnierle in the back)

-- 4 persons (driver seat, passenger double bench seat, optional TÜV-approved seat from Schnierle rear)
+• 4 people (driver's seat, passenger double seat, optional TÜV-approved seat from Schnierle at the rear)

-- 5 persons (driver's seat, passenger double bench seat, optional 2 TÜV-approved seats from Schnierle rear)
+• 5 people (driver's seat, passenger double seat, optionally 2 TÜV-approved seats from Schnierle in the rear)

-- With the 5 person version, the module cannot be put into sleep mode!
-The use of 5 persons is therefore more for everyday use than as intended for camping.
+• The module cannot be put into sleep mode in the 5-person version!
+The use by 5 people is therefore intended more for everyday use than for camping.

-- With the short wheelbase, a turning device is mandatory when using a double bench seat!
+• With a short wheelbase, a rotating device is mandatory when using a double seat!

 Can I continue to use my existing seats on the bus in everyday life?

-On request, we can make the front part of the base plate removable so that you can insert your existing single seat without having to remove the module.
+If you wish, we can make the front part of the base plate removable so that you can use your existing single seat without having to remove the module.

-A swivel unit is only obligatory if you have a double bench seat at the front.
-However, we also consider a swivelling passenger seat to be absolutely sensible and recommendable - regardless of which vehicle you have.
-A swivelling driver's seat is a "nice to have".
+A rotating unit is only obligatory if you have a double bench seat in the front.
+However, we also think that a rotating passenger seat is absolutely sensible and recommendable - no matter what vehicle you have.
+A rotating driver's seat is a "nice to have".

 Do I need a parking heater – if so, which one?

-If you camp mainly in summer, you don't necessarily need a parking heater, but for all other seasons it is more than recommendable.
-You need an air parking heater for the camper.
-A water parking heater is unsuitable for the camper.
-If your bus does not yet have a heater, it can be retrofitted easily and at any time - completely independently of our module.
+If you camp mainly in the summer, you don't necessarily need a parking heater, but it is highly recommended for all other seasons.
+For the camper, you need an air parking heater.
+A water parking heater is not suitable for the camper.
+If your bus doesn't have a heater yet, it can be easily retrofitted at any time - completely independently of our module.

-Can I register my bus as a camper van?
+Can I register my bus as a motorhome?

-With the ONE module, registration as a camper is possible.
-However, the module One can also be declared as cargo.
-As standard, we sell the Module One so that it is considered a load.
+With the ONE module, it is possible to register it as a motorhome.
+The One module can also be declared as cargo.
+As standard, we sell the One module so that it counts as cargo.

-Do I have to go to the TÜV with the module installed?
+Do I have to go to the TÜV with the installed module?

-Our module is not permanently installed in the vehicle and is therefore considered a load that must be secured according to load securing aspects.
-It therefore does not require TÜV approval or registration.
+Our module is not permanently installed in the vehicle and is therefore considered a load that must be secured in accordance with load securing criteria.
+It therefore does not require a TÜV inspection or registration.
 The module is attached to the vehicle-specific lashing points.
-If the module is installed for a motorhome registration, the normal TÜV is required.
+If the module is installed for a motorhome registration, the normal TÜV inspection applies.

 Is my Caravelle/Multivan sufficiently insulated?

-If you have an air stand heating, we consider series - vehicles sufficient for outside temperatures up to 3 degrees.
-Of course, with an appropriate sleeping bag you can spend the night in the camper even at sub-zero temperatures.
-If you want to travel more often in the period October to March, we recommend a complete insulation.
+If you have an air heater, we think that standard vehicles are adequate for outside temperatures of up to 3 degrees.
+Of course, with an appropriate sleeping bag you can also spend the night in the camper in sub-zero temperatures.
+If you want to travel frequently between October and March, we recommend complete insulation.

-Is the Good Life Vans floor panel already insulated?
+Is the floor panel of Good Life Vans already insulated?

-All our floor panels are already insulated with 6 mm NMC Insul Roll as standard, regardless of your base vehicle.
-In combination with your rubber/carpet floor or your standard plate this is sufficient.
-If you have a van with a sheet metal floor, we can increase the insulation as desired.
+All of our floor panels are already insulated as standard with 6 mm NMC Insul Roll, regardless of your base vehicle.
+In combination with your rubber/carpet or your standard panel, this is sufficient.
+If you have a van with a sheet metal floor, we can increase the insulation as required.

 Are my windows sufficiently insulated?

 The glazing of your vehicle depends on the configuration.
-There is standard glazing and double glazing.
-For the months of April to October, both options are fine.
-If you want to convert your bus permanently into a camper, you should either pay attention to double glazing or even consider doing without one or the other window.
+There is standard glazing and insulated glazing.
+Both options are fine for the months April to October.
+If you want to convert your bus into a camper permanently, you should either pay attention to insulated glazing or even consider doing without one or two windows.
 For example, you could insulate the entire driver's side and only install a rear window and a sliding door window.
-The less window area, the better the insulation.
+The smaller the window area, the better the insulation.

-With a pure van, you can insulate the entire vehicle without any problems.
-This is not so easy with vehicles that have headliners.
-Here you have to differentiate between a normal and an air-conditioning headliner.
-With a normal headliner, you could add insulation.
+With a pure van, you can easily insulate the entire vehicle.
+With vehicles that have a roof lining installed, it's not so easy.
+Here you have to differentiate between a normal roof lining and an air-conditioned roof lining.
+With a normal roof lining, you could add insulation.

 Which insulation do you recommend?

-Many swear by Armaflex.
-We use NMC Insul Roll because it smells less and the room climate is more pleasant.
+Many people swear by Armaflex.
+We use NMC Insul Roll because it smells less and creates a more pleasant indoor climate.
 We consider this more important than "theoretically" better insulation values.

 Can I insulate my bus myself and still buy the module from you?

 Yes, you can insulate your bus yourself.
-Insulation is actually a simple job that you can easily do yourself and save money.
+Insulating is actually a simple job that you can easily do yourself and save money at the same time.

 What is Alubutyl and where is it used?

-A distinction is made between thermal insulation and sound insulation.
+A distinction is made between thermal insulation and noise insulation.
 Alubutyl is available as a self-adhesive material.
-It is used for soundproofing car body parts.
-You often see that this material is also glued over the entire surface.
+It is used to dampen the sound of body parts.
+Often you see this material glued over the entire surface.
 This is not necessary.
-The function of minimising vibrations of the body panel is also achieved with partial pieces.
-It is important to glue the wheel housing as well.
+The function of minimizing vibrations in the bodywork is also achieved by using parts.
+It is important to also glue the wheel arch.

-How is the insulation clad to make the vehicle look homely?
+How is the insulation covered to make the vehicle look homely?

-The existing side panel is replaced after the insulation process.
+The existing side paneling is reinstalled after the insulation process.

-For most vehicles, there are ready-made side trim panels made of wood or composite materials that can already be ordered to fit and attached to the original points.
-These panels can either be left in their raw state or laminated with vehicle felt or vehicle upholstery fabrics.
+For most vehicles, there are ready-made side panel panels made of wood or composite materials that can be ordered to fit and attached to the original points.
+These panels can either be left in their raw state or covered with vehicle felt or vehicle upholstery fabrics.

-In addition to the above design, there is the question of the body parts that cannot be covered by the panels.
-For example, the window beams and sills.
-The only option here is to use vehicle felt, as this can be glued directly to the sheet metal and, due to its rough texture, allows a visual transition to the window edge.
+In addition to the above mentioned design, there is the question of the body parts that cannot be covered by the panels.
+For example, the window pillars and parapets.
+The only option here is to work with vehicle felt, as this can be glued directly to the sheet metal and, due to its rough texture, allows a visual transition to the window edge.

-Can I simply connect the module in my bus?
+Can I simply connect the module to my bus?

-What do I do if I do not have a supply battery?
+What do I do if I don't have a supply battery?

-You can have a battery installed either by us or by any car workshop.
+You can have a battery installed either by us or by any car repair shop.
 We recommend AGM or lithium batteries.
-Alternatively, the module can also be connected to a power pack - this is particularly interesting for leased vehicles, as no permanent installation is required.
+Alternatively, the module can also be connected to a power pack - this is particularly interesting for leased vehicles, as there is no need for permanent installation.

-Newer vehicles can not optimally charge the utility battery.
-This is due to the Euro standards.
+Newer vehicles cannot charge the supply battery optimally.
+This is related to the Euro standards.
 Simply put, the vehicle interrupts the charging process at every opportunity to save energy and also does not provide a constant charging current.
-If you want to use the capacities of your batteries sensibly and permanently, you need a charge booster.
-Alternatively, for some vehicles we offer to optimize the charging of the additional battery directly via the vehicle software.
+If you want to use the capacity of your batteries sensibly and permanently, you need a charging booster.
+Alternatively, for some vehicles we offer the option of optimizing the charging of the additional battery directly via the vehicle software.

 Do I need deep discharge protection?

-The life of your batteries decreases rapidly as soon as the voltage drops below certain levels - even to the point of total failure.
-In our opinion, deep discharge protection is a useful accessory that can significantly increase the life of your battery.
+The lifespan of your batteries drops rapidly as soon as certain voltages are exceeded - up to and including total failure.
+In our opinion, deep discharge protection is a useful accessory that can significantly increase the lifespan of your battery.

 Do I need an inverter?

 An inverter turns 12 volts into 230 volts.
-This means you get a normal power socket in your camper.
-The inverters are available for different outputs.
-So you have to think about whether you want one at all and which devices you want to use with it.
-Accordingly, we can install a suitable inverter.
+This means you get a normal socket in your camper.
+Inverters are available for different power outputs.
+So you have to consider whether you want this at all and which devices you want to use with it.
+We can install a suitable inverter accordingly.

 Do I need a shore power connection?

-If you often go camping or do not use your vehicle for long periods, a shore power connection is a useful accessory.
-The cable is installed under the bonnet - optionally there is also a small Defa connection installed in the radiator grille.
-In addition to continuous power in the camper, you can also charge the batteries at the same time.
+If you often go to a campsite or don't use your vehicle for long periods of time, a shore power connection is a useful accessory.
+The cable is installed under the hood - optionally there is also a small Defa connection installed in the radiator grille.
+In addition to constant power in the camper, you can also charge the batteries at the same time.

-Where can I view and test the module?
+Where can I view and test the Module ONE or the Camperbox TWO?

 We have demonstration vehicles at various locations.
-Please make an appointment by phone or e-mail to visit us.
-Alternatively, you can visit us at the main camping fairs in Düsseldorf, Munich, Stuttgart and Bern.
+Please arrange a viewing appointment by phone or email.
+Alternatively, you can visit us at the most important camping trade fairs in Düsseldorf, Munich, Stuttgart and Bern.

-Go to our configurator and assemble your module according to your wishes and ideas.
-At the end, you can send us your configuration as an enquiry.
-We will check your details and contact you to discuss the final details.
-When all points have been clarified, we will send you another summary.
-As soon as we have your "OK", you will receive the order confirmation from us and we will start with the production of your individual module.
+Go to our configurator and build your ONE module according to your wishes and ideas.
+At the end you can send us your configuration as a request.
+We will check your information and contact you to discuss the final details.
+Once all points have been clarified, we will send you a summary again.
+As soon as we have your "OK", you will receive the order confirmation from us and we will start producing your individual ONE module.

-Your module will be manufactured in Augsburg.
-There you can also have the module installed by us directly in your bus.
-For logistical reasons, we can not currently offer a shipping of our modules.
+Your ONE module is manufactured in Augsburg or Ulm.
+There you can also have us install the ONE module directly into your bus.
+For logistical reasons, we cannot offer shipping for our ONE module.
+Shipping is only possible for the Camperbox TWO.

 Is there a right of withdrawal or a cancellation option?